voshawn/shawnvo/README.md

 Since we're small, I also have to spend alot of time with individual contributions as well.
-Feel free to book time on my calendar on my "Meeting Days" which are Monday, Wednesay, and Thursday.
+Feel free to book time on my calendar on my "Meeting Days" which are Monday, Wednesday, and Thursday.
 The other days are my "Maker Days" which I try to reserve for deep work, coding, or strategic planning.

 In general, we have two types of meetings: